grafana/grafana/docs/sources/developers/http_api/correlations.md

 Query parameters:

 - **page** - Optional.
 Specify which page number to return.
-Use the limit parameter to specify the number of queries per page.
+Use the limit parameter to specify the number of correlations per page.
 The default is page 1.
 - **limit** - Optional.
 Limits the number of returned correlations per page.
-The default is 100 queries per page.
+The default is 100 correlations per page.
+The maximum limit is 1000 correlations in a page.
-- **sourceuid** - Optional.
+- **sourceUID** - Optional.
 Specify a source datasource UID to filter by.
 This can be repeated to filter by multiple datasources.

 **Example request:**